portsbuild/portsbuild/portsbuild.md

 This is where the magic happens.
 Think of `make.conf` as the equivalent to CB's `options.conf`, where you essentially set the versions and options you wish to have installed on your system.

-First let's create the file:
+First, let's create the file:

 	touch /etc/make.conf

 Now it's time to customize `make.conf` and adjust it according to your needs.
-The example file below shows how you pre-define port options and essentially creates a "statically" configured system.
+The example file below shows how you pre-define port options and essentially create a "statically" configured system.
 The default options below are similar to how DirectAdmin initially sets up a new system (Apache, PHP, Exim, Dovecot).
 If you want to know what options are available to you for a particular port, please see the particular section in this guide (TBD).

 	## Set default versions
 	#DEFAULT_VERSIONS= php=5.6 mysql=5.6 apache=2.4 perl=5.20

 	## PB: Global Port Options
 	## Prevent the installation of DOCS, HTMLDOCS, EXAMPLES, NLS and X11 stuff.
-    OPTIONS_UNSET= DOCS HTMLDOCS EXAMPLES HTMLDOCS NLS X11
+    OPTIONS_UNSET= DOCS HTMLDOCS EXAMPLES HTMLDOCS NLS X11 TESTS DEBUG GUI

     ## PB: Apache 2.4 Options
     www_apache24_SET= SUEXEC MPM_EVENT